 The deadline for submission of Proposals is set out in [Appendix 15].

-The Tender Committee may, at its discretion, extend the deadline for the submission of Proposals by amending the Tender Documents in accordance with Section 10, in which case all rights and obligations of Tender Committee and Tenderers previously subject to the deadline, shall thereafter be subject to the deadline as extended.
+The Tender Committee may, at its discretion, extend the deadline for the submission of Proposals by amending the Tender Documents in accordance with Section 10, in which case all rights and obligations of Tender Committee and Investors previously subject to the deadline, shall thereafter be subject to the deadline as extended.
 Proposals shall confirm extension of their Proposal Validity and Bid Security accordingly.

 Late Proposals

 Tender Committee shall not consider any Tender that is submitted after the deadline for submission of Proposals, in accordance with Section 26.
-Any Proposal received by Tender Committee after the deadline for submission of Proposals shall be declared late, rejected, and returned unopened to the Tenderer.
+Any Proposal received by Tender Committee after the deadline for submission of Proposals shall be declared late, rejected and not registered.
+The Investor shall be notified of the Tender Committee’s determination, per Art.60 of GD690/2018

-Responsibility for timely submission of Proposals lies exclusively on the Tenderer.
+Responsibility for timely submission of Proposals lies exclusively on the Investor.

 Withdrawal, Substitution and Modification of Proposals

-Tenderers are allowed to modify or withdraw their submitted Proposals any time prior to the deadline, by sending a due written notice in accordance with Section 25 duly signed by the authorized representative of the Tenderer or the Tenderer Consortium.
+Investors are allowed to modify or withdraw their submitted Proposals any time prior to the deadline, by sending a due written notice in accordance with Section 25 duly signed by the authorized representative of the Investor or the Investor Consortium.

-Tenderers do not have the right to withdraw their Proposals or any part thereof after the deadline for the submission of Proposals.
-If a Proposal or any part thereof is withdrawn after this date, the Tenderer shall be subject to penalties and in particular to:
+Investors do not have the right to withdraw their Proposals or any part thereof after the deadline for the submission of Proposals.
+If a Proposal or any part thereof is withdrawn after this date, the Investor shall be subject to penalties and in particular to:

-declaration of the Tenderer in default and deprivation of all of its rights to the Award of the Support Agreement;
+declaration of the Investor in default and deprivation of all of its rights to the Award of the Support Agreement;

-forfeiture of the Bid Security in favor of the Tender Committee, without further formality or legal action; and
+forfeiture of the Bid Security in favor of the state budget, without further formality or legal action; and

-the penalties provided for by the Law and the Regulations regarding participation in future tender procedures leading to the award of a public contract.

-No Tender may be withdrawn, substituted or modified after the Submission Deadline.
+No Tender may , substituted or modified after the Submission Deadline.

 Opening of Proposals